-Following a career in marketing and advertising, Fiona Blades founded MESH Experience in 2016, a market research consultancy helping marketers make quicker and better decisions about their investments.
+Following a career in marketing and advertising, Fiona Blades founded MESH Experience, a market research consultancy helping marketers make quicker and better decisions about their investments.
 Fiona has developed a unique Experience Driven Marketing framework and Real-time Experience Tracking approach to capture people’s experiences with brands in the moment.

 The company started in London, and now also has offices in New York (where Fiona lives) and São Paulo.
 Clients include Delta Air Lines, LG Electronics, Diageo, Unilever, RSA Insurance, Nuffield Healthcare and LATAM Airlines.

 In this interview with Startup Savant, Fiona shares her experiences with top brands in doing market research and determining top customer experience through the use of mobile phones/SMS.
 Her biggest piece of advice to aspiring entrepreneurs:

 Dare to dream and think big!
 Find people, or business partners, that believe in your vision and have complementary skills to you.
 Remember that lots of little steps taken every day that will help you to succeed.